 If you are interested in making an extraordinary gift to the Mitchell Institute, our Special Giving Programs may be right for you.
-For more information about any of these programs, please contact Sarah Short, Development Director, at (207) 773-7700.
+For more information about any of these programs, please contact Jared Cash, President and CEO of the Mitchell Institute, at (207) 773-7700.

 The Mary Mitchell Legacy Society: Creating a Living Legacy